 Apologising when things go wrong is an essential part of practice and can assist in maintaining good patient relationships.
+A sincere apology can often lead to earlier resolution of complaints.
 Apologies can demonstrate insight and professionalism and do not of themselves amount to admissions of liability.

 Basic considerations

-There is a professional duty of candour to be open and honest with patients.
+There is a professional (medical and dental) duty of candour to be open and honest with patients or those close to them.
 This includes offering a suitable apology when things go wrong and, in some circumstances, when there has been a near miss.
-There is also a statutory duty of candour that applies to Healthcare Organisations.
-The professional duty obliges clinicians to assist their Healthcare Organisation to comply with this statutory duty.
+There is also a statutory duty of candour that applies to healthcare organisations.
+The professional duty obliges clinicians to assist their healthcare organisation to comply with this statutory duty.

-- Details of steps taken to rectify the situation or prevent it from happening again
+- Details of steps taken to remedy the situation and/or prevent it from happening again.

-It is important to use language the patient understands.
+It is important to use language the patient/representative/complainant understands.

-Remember that the patient (who may feel very vulnerable at this time) may need ongoing advice, support and clinical care.
-They should be advised how to access this.
-Make a note of the apology in the clinical record to include the information given to the patient.
+Remember that the individual, who may feel vulnerable at this time, may need ongoing advice, support and clinical care.
+They should be informed how to access this.

 Saying sorry

-- A genuine apology using “I am sorry...” is better than using third-party terms such as “the practice is sorry” or more complicated or ambiguous language.
+- A personal apology using “I am sorry...” is better than using third-party terms such as “The practice is sorry” or more complicated or ambiguous language.

 Key points